How do you enter a new potential market?

-This is where you export your products into the new market directly.
-You’ll have to handle all the aspects of the process independently, from transport to payments to operations in the new market.
+Direct exporting is where you ship your products to the new market directly.
+You’ll have to handle all aspects of the process independently, from transport to payments to operations in the new market.

 On the plus side, this approach maximizes your profits as you don’t need to pay any third parties.
 You’ll also have complete control over your sales and marketing processes.

 Indirectly exporting involves working with an intermediary.
-It has a number of advantages, such as:
+It has some advantages, such as:

-- You’re able to focus on your own business and domestic markets without being occupied by your new ones
+- You can focus on your own business and domestic markets without being occupied by your new ones.

-- You’ll lose full control over sales and marketing abroad
+- You’ll lose complete control over sales and marketing abroad.

-There are a number of different options when it comes to indirect exporting.
+There are several different options when it comes to indirect exporting.
 Here are some of the most common ones.

 Indirect exporting with buying agents